MarlinFirmware/Configurations/config/examples/delta/Velleman/K8800/README.md

 ## Unified Bed Leveling and Cura

+Unified Bed Leveling is more accurate due to the addition of manual probing, but requires changes to the Cura settings.

+> [!IMPORTANT]
-Unified Bed Leveling is more accurate due to the addition of manual probing, but requires changes to the Cura settings. **AT THIS TIME OF WRITING, THE AS-SHIPPED CURA PROFILE INCLUDES G-CODE COMMANDS THAT ARE INCOMPATIBLE WITH UBL AND IN ONE CASE MAY FORCE A HEAD CRASH DURING PREFLIGHT.**
+> AT THIS TIME OF WRITING, THE AS-SHIPPED CURA PROFILE INCLUDES G-CODE COMMANDS THAT ARE INCOMPATIBLE WITH UBL AND IN ONE CASE MAY FORCE A HEAD CRASH DURING PREFLIGHT.

 Here is my amended version of the Start G-Code from Cura.
 To use this in Cura, go to: